cemcof/CEMCOF-CIISBcluster_docu/Software/locscale.rst

    $ ssh ciisb.ceitec.muni.cz
    $ module add locscale

-* WARNING: locscale module overrides mpirun command to allow running in parallel with mpirun because conda environment needs to be activated apriory.
+* **WARNING:** locscale module overrides mpirun command to allow running in parallel.
+This is because conda environment needs to be activated apriory.
 Thus, module might interfere with other programs using mpirun and should be used only on its own.
+For details, see file ``/cemcofsw/em/locscale/2.0/x86_64/para/bin/mpirun``.
 * For single run:

 .. code-block:: console